lturner19/Track_My_Workout/README.md

 ## INTRODUCTION

-As a person who enjoys working out I want a way to keep track of and display my exercises to help me improve my overall fitness.
+As a person who enjoys working out I want a way to keep track of and display my exercises to help improve my overall fitness.

 <br>